muri-a/picture-comparator/README.md

 - Comparison algorithm showing many false positives.
 - Very limited configuration.
 - No option to start new search (need to restart application).
-- Zoom being shown regardless if zoom button is pressed.
-- Zooming being overly simple and broken.